yougogirldoteth/midnight-limo/README.md

 4. Push to your Github.
 5. Go to fleek.co and login (with wallet sign in or just with github acc).
 6. 'Create new site' and connect to your repo.
 Deployed! -> https://dry-voice-3732.on.fleek.co/
 7. Then go to 'Settings' -> 'Domain Management' -> 'ENS'.
-Pay a small gas fee to put the content hash in your ENS records.
+Pay a small gas fee ( 6-10$ ) to put the content hash in your ENS records.

    and there you go!
 You built a small (gud looking) business card website on your ENS domain.

+## Thank you

+This is a shameless copy pasta from jalil.eth.limo!
+As always ty Jalil.